ebremand/Trichoderma-Mycoparasitic-Performance/README.md

 ## Genomic Analysis

 The genomic analysis pipeline is organized into four main steps:
+1) Assembly
-1) Assembly, 2) Structural Annotation, 3) Functional Annotation,
+2) Structural Annotation, 3) Functional Annotation,
 and 4) Comparative Genomics.
 Each step uses dedicated scripts to automate analyses and generate outputs for downstream interpretation.